Early life and education of Donald Trump: Fordham University

-After graduating from NYMA, Trump considered attending the University of Southern California to study film, but chose to enroll at Fordham University, a private Jesuit research university in the Bronx, because of its proximity to his parents' home.
-His decision disappointed his father, Fred, who preferred that Trump attend the Wharton School of the University of Pennsylvania, an institution that brother Freddy had likewise rejected.
-Sister Maryanne privately said that she had helped get him into Fordham.
+After graduating from NYMA, Trump considered attending the University of Southern California's film school to study film, but chose to enroll at Fordham University, a private Jesuit research university in the Bronx, because it was nearer to his parents' home.
+His decision disappointed his father, Fred, who preferred that Trump attend the Wharton School of the University of Pennsylvania, an institution that his brother Freddy had likewise rejected.
+Trump's sister Maryanne privately said that she had helped get him into Fordham.
 Trump commuted from Jamaica Estates to Fordham's campus.
 As a freshman, Trump's wealth and military background put him at a distance from other students, as did his abstinence from smoking and drinking.
 He joined the school's squash team that year and sought to integrate himself into the culture.
 At Fordham, he studied economics.
-At the school, two friends introduced him to the game of golf which he grew to love.
+At the school, two friends introduced him to the game of golf, which he grew to love.
 On warmer days, he often skipped class to play golf.

 Trump was recruited for the school's Division III football club as a punter but quit in about three or four weeks after he injured his ankle.
 He also participated in Fordham's tennis team.
 He worked on his father's Trump Village during school breaks.
-Trump did not take notes in class but was able to learn the material verbally from a study partner.
+Trump did not take notes in class; he learned the material verbally from a study partner.
 He participated in Fordham's Reserve Officers' Training Corps program but withdrew his sophomore year as the Vietnam War escalated; cadets commit to being assigned as commissioned officers, assuring that they would be given a tour of duty in Vietnam.
-At universities, professors—wary of sending young men to war—often elevated their grades to ensure that they would meet the threshold.
-Trump was pressured to do well in his classes, though he did not make the dean's list his freshman year.
+At universities, professors—wary of sending young men to war—often elevated their grades to ensure that they would pass.
+Trump was pressed to do well in his classes.
+He did not make the dean's list his freshman year.